By Courier Staff ReportMay 9, 2011

-President Barack Obama and Vice President Joe Biden visited Fort Campbell, Ky., May 6 to speak with Soldiers who recently came home from a yearlong deployment to Afghanistan.
+FORT CAMPBELL, Ky.
+(Army News Service, May 9, 2011) -- President Barack Obama and Vice President Joe Biden visited Fort Campbell May 6 to speak with Soldiers who recently returned from a yearlong deployment to Afghanistan.

-The leaders' first stop after landing was to the 160th Special Operations Aviation Regiment compound where the distinguished guests spoke privately with the 160th SOAR leadership and Soldiers.
+The leaders' first stop after arriving was with the 160th Special Operations Aviation Regiment compound where the commander in chief and vice president met privately with leadership and Soldiers of the 160th SOAR, also known as the "Night Stalkers."

 After Biden warmed up the crowd, Obama took the podium.

 "Hello Fort Campbell," Obama said to thunderous applause, "101st Airborne Division Air Assault, hello!"